-At last, protection motivation is an intention to implement coping responses (Rogers, 1983), which may not necessarily lead to actual behaviour (Grothmann and Reusswig, 2006).
+Lastly, "protection motivation" is an intention to implement coping responses (Rogers, 1983), which may not necessarily lead to actual behaviour (Grothmann and Reusswig, 2006).
 In our conceptualisation, agents may delay the implementation of measures after they positively appraise coping.
-Agents may also change their behaviour through time and abandon temporary

-175 measures affecting their protection motivation.
+Agents may also change their behaviour through time and abandon temporary measures, affecting their protection motivation.

-4 CLAIM decomposition and model setups
+4 CLAIM decomposition and model setup

-We use the CLAIM framework (Abebe et al., 2019a) to decompose and structure the FRM case of Wilhelmsburg as CLAIM provides the means to explicitly conceptualise household behaviour and decision making, households interaction among themselves and with floods, and institutions that shape household behaviour.
-CLAIM has five components: (i) Agents are

-- 180 entities that represent an individual or composite actors/stakeholders in a model; (ii) Institutions are the rules, norms and strategies defined by actors to organize their actions, interactions and decision makings (Crawford and Ostrom, 1995); (iii) the urban environment is where agents live and floods occur, and is the component that connects the human and flood subsystems; (iv) physical processes are hydrologic and hydrodynamic components related to floods; (v) external factors are elements that affect the "local" agent-flood interactions but are not affected by the direct actions and interactions of agents in the local - 185 settings.
+We use the CLAIM framework (Abebe et al., 2019a) to decompose and structure the FRM case of Wilhelmsburg as CLAIM provides the means to explicitly conceptualise household behaviour and decision-making, households' interaction among themselves and with floods and institutions that shape household behaviour.
+CLAIM has five components: (i) agents are entities that represent an individual or composite actors/stakeholders in a model; (ii) institutions are the rules, norms and strategies defined by actors to organise their actions, interactions and decision-making (Crawford and Ostrom, 1995); (iii) the urban environment is where agents live and floods occur and is the component that connects the human and flood subsystems; (iv) physical processes are hydrologic and hydrodynamic components related to floods; (v) external factors are elements that affect the "local" agent-flood interactions but are not affected by the direct actions and interactions of agents in the local settings.
 Agents and institutions are part of the human subsystem and are modelled using ABMs, whereas the physical processes are part of the flood subsystem and are modelled using hydrodynamic models.
 As the urban environment links the two subsystems, features of this component can be conceptualised in either of the subsystems.
-Similarly, external factors may affect both subsystems, and hence, can be part of either subsystems.
-The conceptualisations of the CLAIM components are discussed in the following two subsections. - 190 The primary source of data for the conceptualisation is the doctoral dissertation by Birkholz (2014).
-Birkholz applied semistructured, in-depth interviews with residents; academic and grey literature reviews; and personal observation of the study area.
-Appendix B provides an elaboration to the link between (Birkholz, 2014) and the current study.
-Besides, we use local expert knowledge of the study area to develop the conceptual model.
+Similarly, external factors may affect both subsystems and, hence, can be part of either subsystem.
+The conceptualisations of the CLAIM components are discussed in the following two subsections.

+The primary source of data for the conceptualisation is the doctoral dissertation by Birkholz (2014).
+Birkholz applied semi-structured, in-depth interviews with residents, academic and grey literature reviews and personal observation of the study area.
+Appendix B provides an elaboration on the link between Birkholz (2014) and the current study.
+In addition, we use local expert knowledge of the study area to develop the conceptual model.